schnoddelbotz/amtc/README.md

 ========

 * performs vital AMT operations (info, powerup, powerdown, reset...)
-* threaded, thus fast (queries 180 Core i5 PCs in a quarter of a second (using EOI))
+* threaded, thus fast (queries 180 Core i5 PCs in a quarter of a second (using EOI and no TLS))
 * allows mass-powerups/downs/... using a custom delay
 * lightweight C application, only depends on libcurl, gnutls and pthreads
 * currently builds fine on linux and OSX (and windows via cygwin; unverified since 0.4.0)